Semigroup of annuli in Liouville CFT: Introduction

 We call these elementary surfaces geometric building blocks.
-The Riemann surface $(\Sigma,[g])$, considered up to biholomorphism, can be parametrized by $3\mathfrak{g}-3+m$ complex parameters (the moduli space $\mc{M}_{\mathfrak{g},m}$) while the cutting curves $\mc{C}$ live in an infinite dimensional space, namely a loop space.
-In \cite{GKRV21_Segal}, a choice of family $\mc{C}$ of cutting curves on a fixed Riemann surface $(\Sigma_0,[g_0])$ induces a local holomorphic coordinate chart, called plumbing coordinates, on the moduli space $\mc{M}_{\mathfrak{g},m}$ near $(\Sigma_0,[g_0])$.
-From this approach, $\mc{M}_{\mathfrak{g},m}$ can be covered by local holomorphic coordinate charts and it was proved that near $(\Sigma_0,[g_0])$ the conformal blocks can be reduced to local holomorphic functions in these local coordinates patches.
-However, it is important to understand the global picture of the factorization formula \eqref{bootstrap1} and how these local functions on moduli space relate one to each over when going from one cordinate patch to another one: it is postulated in physics that the conformal blocks should be global functions (or sections of line bundles) on the universal cover of $\mc{M}_{\mathfrak{g},m}$, called Teichm\"uller space $\mc{T}_{\mathfrak{g},m}$.
-The global construction of the conformal blocks should then lead to a unitary representation of the mapping class group in the space of conformal blocks and Verlinde conjectured that this representation is equivalent to the quantization of Teichm\"uller space, see Teschner \cite{Teschner03,Teschner04,Teschner_Teich}.
+The Riemann surface $(\Sigma,[g])$, considered up to biholomorphism, can be parametrised by $3g(\Sigma)-3+m$ complex parameters (the moduli space $\mc{M}_{g(\Sigma),m}$) while the cutting curves $\mc{C}$ live in an infinite dimensional space, namely a loop space.
+In \cite{GKRV21_Segal}, a choice of family $\mc{C}$ of cutting curves on a fixed Riemann surface $(\Sigma_0,[g_0])$ induces a local holomorphic coordinate chart, called plumbing coordinates, on the moduli space $\mc{M}_{g(\Sigma),m}$ near $(\Sigma_0,[g_0])$.
+From this approach, $\mc{M}_{g(\Sigma),m}$ can be covered by local holomorphic coordinate charts and it was proved that near $(\Sigma_0,[g_0])$ the conformal blocks can be reduced to local holomorphic functions in these local coordinates patches.
+However, it is important to understand the global picture of the factorization formula \eqref{bootstrap1} and how these local functions on moduli space relate to each other when going from one coordinate patch to another one: it is postulated in physics that the conformal blocks should be global functions (or sections of line bundles) on the universal cover of $\mc{M}_{g(\Sigma),m}$, called Teichm\"uller space $\mc{T}_{g(\Sigma),m}$.
+The global construction of the conformal blocks should then lead to a projective unitary representation of the mapping class group in the space of conformal blocks and the Verlinde conjecture in this setting is that this representation is equivalent to the quantisation of Teichm\"uller space, see Teschner \cite{Teschner03,Teschner04,Teschner_Teich}.